Missouri State University

 Cultural and economic anthropologist explores priorities through research.

-Filed Under: Discovery, Faculty and Staff Page Tagged With: anthropology, College of Humanities and Public Affairs, Erin Kenny, faculty, Missouri State Journal, research
+Filed Under: Discovery, Faculty and Staff Page Tagged With: Anthropology, College of Humanities and Public Affairs, Erin Kenny, faculty, Missouri State Journal, research

 What can you do with an anthropology degree?